 The parties may be accompanied by their Advisor in all meetings and interviews at which the party is entitled to be present, including intake and interviews.
 Advisors should help the parties prepare for each meeting and are expected to advise ethically, with integrity, and in good faith.

-The College cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the College is not obligated or permitted to provide an attorney.
+The College cannot guarantee equal Advisory rights, meaning that if one party selects an Advisor who is an attorney, but the other party does not or cannot afford an attorney, the College is not obligated to provide an attorney.

-d.
-Advisor Violations of College Policy
+e.
+Advisor Violations of Recipient Policy

 The parties are expected to ask and respond to questions on their own behalf throughout the investigation phase of the resolution process.
 Although the Advisor generally may not speak on behalf of their advisee, the Advisor may consult with their advisee, either privately as needed, or by conferring or passing notes during any resolution process meeting or interview.
 For longer or more involved discussions, the parties and their Advisors should ask for breaks to allow for private consultation.